 Step 3.
 You can skip the optional dialogues showing you a number and a message.
 Doing this will return you to your lock screen.

-Now, if you're still stuck with an iPhone/iPad stuck in guided access, restoring your device using iTunes is another way to go.
+Now, if you're still encountering the issue that Guided Access mode keeps frozen on iPhone or iPad, restoring your device using iTunes is another way to go.
 It is a little lengthier than the above-mentioned techniques, but desperate times call for desperate measures!